PontiusPilate/BirbuReader/README.md

-Some shit on python and kivy
+First try to create mobile app using python and kivy